 To confuse the issue, the IRS says a fiscal year is "12 consecutive months ending on the last day of any month except December."

-What is the Difference Between a Fiscal Year and a Tax Year?
+What Is the Difference Between a Fiscal Year and a Tax Year?

 For tax year purposes, the IRS says you can use either of these two years as your business tax year:

-If your fiscal year ends December 31, you're really using a calendar year as your business tax year.
+If your fiscal year ends on December 31, you're using a calendar year as your business tax year.

-Your business fiscal year is internal; at the end of your fiscal year, you report on your business financial situation to your shareholders - or just to yourself.
+Your business fiscal year is internal.
+At the end of your fiscal year, you report on your business financial situation to your shareholders, or just to yourself.

 Why Does My Company's Fiscal Year Matter?